Will Roberts, UKCP Accredited Psychotherapist

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.

 I have spent over 8 years supporting people suffering and recovering from alcohol addiction as part of the organisation CGL, based in Central London.
 Addiction is a complex area that is prevalent throughout society.
-As a therapist I am interested in treating and helping the sufferer understand what lies behind the addictive behaviour; this could be difficult trauma or other early painful experiences that once understood or given meaning can support the person's recovery to find a way out of the addiction.
+As a therapist I am interested in treating and helping the sufferer understand what lies behind the addictive behaviour; this could be difficult trauma or other early painful experiences that once understood or given meaning can support the person's recovery to find a way out of the specific addiction.

 I have worked with many clients understanding their triggers for anxiety, helping managing symptoms and find ways of building resilience.
 Some clients have had anxiety disorder diagnoses while other clients have general anxiety.
 Over time I help clients to regulate anxiety and start to feel like they can begin to enjoy life again without the fear that anxiety will kick in unexpectedly.